apache/skywalking-website/content/blog/2023-06-25-intruducing-continuous-profiling-skywalking-with-ebpf/index.md

 The **Continuous Profiling** is a new created mechanism to resolve the above issues.

-# Mechanism
+# Automate Profiling

-As profiling tasks consume a significant amount of system resources, can we find alternative ways to monitor processes that use fewer system resources?
-The answer is yes.
+As profiling is resource costing and high experience required, how about introducing a method to narrow the scope and automate the profiling driven by polices creates by senior SRE engineer?
-Currently, SkyWalking supports establishing policy rules for specific services to be monitored by the eBPF Agent in a low-energy manner, and run profiling when necessary automatically.
+So, in 9.5.0, SkyWalking first introduced preset policy rules for specific services to be monitored by the eBPF Agent in a low-energy manner, and run profiling when necessary automatically.

 ## Policy